 - When you do or don’t want to travel for a job

 - When you’re trying to get a (slightly nonfunctional) team to work together

 The list goes on.

 There’s nothing that says we can’t negotiate in those situations.
-But unfortunately, there’s also nothing that say you can negotiate in these situation.
+But unfortunately, there’s also nothing that says you can negotiate in these situations.
 And as a generalization here, women tend to follow the rules.

 You’ve likely heard the statistic that men apply for jobs when they meet 60% of the criteria but women only apply when they meet 100% of the criteria.
 A lack of confidence is often attributed to that statistic.

 But Tara Sophia Mohr points out that it may not only be a confidence issue, it may be a rule issue as well.
-Woman may see “required qualification” and think “rule”, which leads them to not want to break it.
-That follow the rule mentality that was rewarded in grade school can have real costs in our adult life.
+Women may see “required qualification” and think “rule”, which leads them to not want to break it.
+That ‘follow the rule’ mentality that was rewarded in grade school can have real costs in our adult life.

 I’ve been really interested in this idea of uncovering the hidden rules that we impose on ourselves and situations.
 The things we just assume to be fact, when in fact they aren’t anything at all.

 I got the opportunity quickly to push myself to identify the “rules” that I was imagining to be true.
 Two days later I was looking for some maintenance work to be done on our house.
 We had been using the same company for a while, but I didn’t need the full-service package they were offering.
 I called to see if they offered something smaller.
 When I was told that they only had one service level, I took this to be a rule.
 I started looking for another company that might better fit my needs.